 Funder Account Management is implemented to understand and convene discussion on funder and regional perspectives on alliance initiatives, ensure funder coordination plans are implemented throughout every stage of the Initiative Lifecycle Process (see Operations Efficiency section) and that funders have the information and resources needed to collaborate effectively in alliance work.

-External Communications that increase supply chain understanding of the alliance and the value it can provide market partners through its corporate website and program communications materials, Conduit and other strategic communications, including those related to Strategic and Business Planning.
+External Communications that increase supply chain understanding of the alliance and the value it can provide market partners through its corporate website, program communications materials and other strategic communications, including those related to Strategic and Business Planning.
 Corporate Communications supports market transformation programs through recognition and celebration of market partner success and participation in alliance programs.

 Efficiency Exchange Conference is an event provided for the benefit of staff from funding organizations and stakeholder organizations.
 The conference provides a forum for knowledge-sharing to help regional energy efficiency professionals achieve their goals as well as networking opportunities.